You are here

 What we say:

 The XJ is exactly what a Jaguar should be.
-It's even greener and better to drive for 2014
+It's green and good to drive

 What is it?

 Jaguar’s futuristic range-topping saloon remains a striking car, even three years after launch.
-For 2014, it’s been tweaked, with subtly honed suspension settings, better sat nav, standard eight-speed auto with stop-start plus big improvements in diesel efficiency.
+For 2014 it was tweaked, with subtly honed suspension settings, better sat nav, a standard eight-speed auto with stop-start plus big improvements in diesel efficiency.
+Now it’s been facelifted again, with revised engines and interior tech, full-LED headlights and more distinctive ‘J-blade’ daytime running lights.

-Although it is more comfortable and smoother-riding for 2014, the XJ remains a car to drive rather than be driven in.
+Although it is more comfortable and smoother-riding, the XJ remains a car to drive rather than be driven in.
 Up front, the XJ feels almost as compact as a 3-Series, in a good way, which probably has something to do with the low seating position, shallow glass and wonderful two-tier, sweeping dash.

 In the spirit of the best sport saloons, the XJ has quick steering and a mobile rear, plus a beautiful ability to feel lithe and fluid over bumpy British B-roads.
 At times, it nudges brilliance.
-Even the ride is better for the new model year, if still not as compliant as an S-Class (although the optional and softer comfort pack gets close).
+The ride is better now than when it was released, but still not as compliant as an S-Class.

-The new F-Type V6 petrol is a gem.
+The F-Type V6 petrol is a gem.
 It’s smooth, responds instantly, charges at higher revs and, surprisingly, even sounds sporting without being intrusive.
-Alongside it, the diesel is more relaxed, but still impressive, particularly with the sharp yet slurring eight-speed auto all cars get for 2014.
-The Supersport is a bit of an irrelevance but the more focused 550bhp XJR is more like it.
+Alongside it, the diesel is more relaxed, but still impressive, particularly with the sharp yet slurring eight-speed auto all cars now get.

 On the inside

 The interior, all stitched spongy leather, has a handmade feel, yet by using all JLR’s cleverest infotainment and rotary gear selector parts, it’s a high tech place to be.
-Pity about the cheap and dated column stalks, mind.
+Even more so since the latest facelift, with the arrival of Jaguar’s fancy InControl Touch Pro infotainment system.
+This is as clever as BMW’s iDrive and perhaps even easier to use.
+And it offers WiFi hotspot connectivity, so your rear passengers can use their iPads.

 The Jaguar XJ is performing very well in customer satisfaction surveys.
 Owners love them.
-Maybe even more so for 2014, with the new gearbox improving diesel economy to 47mpg and cutting emissions to 159g/km.
+Maybe even more so for now, with the new gearbox improving diesel economy to 49mpg and cutting emissions to 149g/km.
 Bang on the money.
 The 3.0 S/C is much better than the old 5.0-litre V8 too: the 5.0-litre S/C V8 remains, though, should sub- 25mpg be fine with you.